 There are times when you might need extra help to get to and from your flights.
-Perhaps you are recovering from surgery or a joint injury, but still want to attend a family event several states away.
-You may have a chronic condition, such as arthritis, that makes walking difficult.
-You may have tripped a day or two before your flight, bruising yourself enough to make the long trek through the airport too painful to contemplate.
+Perhaps you are recovering from surgery but still want to attend a family event.
+You may have a chronic condition that makes walking difficult.
+You may have tripped a day or two before your flight, bruising yourself enough to make the long trek through the airport extremely painful.

 Here are the best ways to request and use wheelchair assistance at the airport.

 Allow extra time between flights if you must change planes.
 You may encounter delays if you are traveling during the summer or the holidays, when wheelchair attendants are very busy helping other passengers.

 Choose the largest airplane available when booking your flights.
 You will have more seating and restroom accessibility options available to you on an airplane that seats more than 60 passengers and / or has two or more aisles.

 Call your airline and request wheelchair assistance at least 48 hours before your trip begins.
 If possible, call earlier.
 The customer service representative will put a "requires special assistance" note in your reservation record and tell your departure, arrival and transfer airports to have a wheelchair ready.

 If you need to use a wheelchair during your flight, call your airline after you book your flight and explain your requirements.
 Some airlines, such as Air China, will only permit a certain number of passengers requiring onboard wheelchairs to board each flight.